labgem/PPanGGOLiN/docs/user/writeGenomes.md

 Metadata can be seamlessly incorporated into Proksee JSON MAP files.
 These metadata details become accessible by simply hovering the mouse over the features.

-For instance, with the metadata previously added to the DYB08_RS16060 gene family, the Proksee visualization would resemble the example below:
+For instance, with the metadata previously added to the DYB08_RS16060 gene family, the Proksee visualization would look like the following figure:

 ```{image} ../_static/proksee_metadata_example.png
 :align: center